20 Breathtaking Fall Hikes to Take in the Hudson Valley

 Haines Falls

 Above Kaaterskill Clove—a deep gorge in the Catskill region of the Hudson Valley—is the Catskill Escarpment Loop.
-This trail is a five-mile circular hike with multiple viewpoints of the cove as well as the expanse of the mountains.
+This trail is a seven-mile circular hike with multiple viewpoints of the cove as well as the expanse of the mountains.
 This is a good alternative to tackling Kaaterskill Falls and will let you experience the thrill of walking on the edge of a trail above a gorge.
 Here, you’ll find Hudson Valley hiking at its grandest.

 Orange County